-Farmworker Justice is a nonprofit organization that seeks to empower migrant and seasonal farmworkers to improve their living and working conditions, immigration status, health, occupational safety, and access to justice.
+Farmworker Justice (Justicia Campesina) is a nonprofit organization that seeks to empower migrant and seasonal farmworkers to improve their living and working conditions, immigration status, health, occupational safety, and access to justice.
 We work with farmworkers and their organizations throughout the nation.

 Based in Washington, D.C., Farmworker Justice was founded in 1981.
 Farmworker Justice maintains an independent Board of Directors and 501(c)(3) status as a charitable corporation.